ampproject/amphtml/extensions/amp-accordion/amp-accordion.md

 ## Accessibility

-- `amp-accordion` automatically adds the following [ARIA attributes](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA):
+`amp-accordion` automatically adds the following [ARIA attributes](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA):

 - `aria-controls`: Applied to the header element of each `amp-accordion` section.
 - `aria-expanded (state)`: Applied to the header element of each `amp-accordion` section.
+- `aria-labelledby`: Applied to the content element of each `amp-accordion` section.

+`amp-accordion` also automatically adds the following accessibility attributes:

+- `tabindex`: Applied to the header element of each `amp-accordion` section.
+- `role=button`: Applied to the header element of each `amp-accordion` section.
+- `role=region`: Applied to the content element of each `amp-accordion` section.

 ## Validation